2017 Asian Women's Club Volleyball Championship

 The 2017 Asian Women's Club Volleyball Championship was the 18th edition of the Asian Women's Club Volleyball Championship, an international volleyball club tournament organised by the Asian Volleyball Confederation (AVC) with Volleyball Federation of the Republic of Kazakhstan (VFRK).
 It was held in Ust-Kamenogorsk, Kazakhstan from 25 to 31 May 2017.
 The tournament will serve as the Asian qualifiers for the 2018 FIVB Volleyball Women's Club World Championship with the champion qualifying for the world championship.

 The matches was played in only one stadium in Ust-Kamenogorsk: Boris Alexandrov Sports Palace.
 It was the second time that Kazakhstan and the first time that Ust-Kamenogorsk had hosted the tournament.
-As hosts, Kazakhstan automatically participated for the tournament, while the remaining 7 teams.
+As hosts, Kazakhstan automatically participated for the tournament.